chrisveness/deno-oak-boilerplate-3/README.md

 It reflects my own (highly opinionated!) preferences for structuring a Deno application:
 - uses native JavaScript, not TypeScript (not everyone’s a fan!).
 - Handlebars is used for Server-Side Rendering (SSR), hydrated with plain JavaScript (generally using `fetch()`).
-- this sample app uses SQLite for self-contained simplicity; for production I use [npm:mysql2](https://www.npmjs.com/package/mysql2) (sometimes MongoDB).
+- this sample app uses SQLite for self-contained simplicity; in production I have used both SQLite and [npm:mysql2](https://www.npmjs.com/package/mysql2) (sometimes MongoDB).
 - Deno comes with test runner built in, and assertions from the `@std` library.

 It's pretty bare-bones.
 There’s no pretty styling!
 There’s no great UI.
 Just the bare building-blocks.